indico/indico/doc/guides/UserGuide/Conferences.rst

 Contribution List in the menu takes you to all the contributions in the Conference.
 From here you can see a list of all or just certain types of contributions that you wish to see, e.g. only those contributions in a specific session.
+You can also filter by a pattern to find in the title or description of the contribution.

 |image85|

 You can access the display of each contribution by clicking on its name.
-You can also create a PDF of either selected contributions or all of them.
+You can also create a PDF of either displayed contributions or all of them.

 --------------